Artificiangel/hot_reload/README.md

 ```
 ### Restoring the original behavior
 Utilize the `restore` function to revert to the old behavior without having to restart the webui.

-Provide the module, and current function that has been overwritten.
+Provide the module, And current function you wish to restore.
 ```py
 restore(modules.text_generation, generate_reply_HF)
 restore(modules.text_generation, generate_reply_custom)
 ```

 ### Notes
-Feel free to make as many test files as you want.
+- Feel free to make as many test files as you want.
 The `extensions/hot_reload` folder is scanned for changes every couple seconds.
+- The extension crashes if an exception occurs in your live files during startup, something to do with threads. ~~(I'm more of an asyncio person, threads are still newish to me!)~~

+### Untested areas
+- Replacing a class: Will probably work.
+- Replacing a function of an object: Should also work since I use `setattr`.

 # Installation
 **Sessions** page: `Install or update an extension` -> `https://github.com/Artificiangel/hot_reload`